GMOD/jbrowse-components/website/docs/developer_guide.md

 toplevel: true
 ---

-In this Developer Guide, will introduce the JBrowse 2 ecosystem from the developer's point of view.
+In this guide, will introduce the JBrowse 2 ecosystem from the developer's point of view.
 We'll examine the core concepts of how code is packaged and structured, and then go over how to create new plugins and pluggable elements.

 ## Introduction and overview